jerbdev/wigglegames-testing/README.md

 ## Running the game

 You'll need Python installed because well the games are written in Python.
-If we want to run them on a website then they need to be written in Javascript, which is less easy on the brain than Python.
+If we want to run them on a website then they need to be written in Javascript, which is less easy on the brain.

 Look up how to install it I'm not going through it here.